GSA/open-gsa-redesign/_apidocs/entity-api.md

 Generating a personal API Key:
 * Registered users can request for a public API on 'Account Details' page.
-* Users must enter their password on â€˜Account Detailsâ€™ page to view the API Key information.
+* Users must enter their password on Ã¢â‚¬ËœAccount DetailsÃ¢â‚¬â„¢ page to view the API Key information.
 If an incorrect password is entered, an error will be returned.
-* After the API Key is generated on â€˜Account Detailsâ€™ page, the API Key can be viewed on the Account Details page immediately.
+* After the API Key is generated on Ã¢â‚¬ËœAccount DetailsÃ¢â‚¬â„¢ page, the API Key can be viewed on the Account Details page immediately.
 The API Key is visible until users navigate to a different page.
 * If an error is encountered during the API Key generation/retrieval, then users will receive an error message and they can try again.